-Stanford’s Hasso-Plattner Institute of Design describes Design Thinking as a 5 step process comprising: empathy with users, problem definition, ideation, implementation (prototyping) and testing.
-These steps can occur simultaneously and be repeated.
+Stanford’s Hasso-Plattner Institute of Design defines Design Thinking as a 5 step process comprising: empathy with users, problem definition, ideation, implementation (prototyping) and testing.
+These steps can occur simultaneously and can be repeated.

-The design process starts with understanding the problem or the opportunity.
+The design process starts with understanding the problem or the opportunity to create positive change.
 Design Thinking is all about understanding customer needs and wants.
 Our purpose as design thinking professionals is to solve problems that make a difference in your customers’ lives.
 The role of empathy is significant in this process.
 You start by understanding why users do what they do, how they do it, how they think and feel about the world.

 How do you find out what customers want?
-By looking at problems with a child-like curiosity and asking questions that might have obvious answers at first, but most certainly will yield unexpected results if the process is repeated.
+By looking at problems with a child-like curiosity and asking questions that might have obvious answers at first, but most certainly will yield unexpected results if you keep listening and observing.
 When you conduct interviews, try to identify needs, not potential solutions.
 Ask your subjects what they are trying to do and how they want to feel.

-At this stage, you analyze the information collected during the Empathize stage and establish what the core problems to work on are.
+At this stage, you analyze the information collected during the Empathize stage and establish what are the core problems to work on.
 Make sure you identify the correct issues and work your way to the idea generation phase.